 Ara Institute of Canterbury are also supporting Tradestaff and Ma’aola by providing her a scholarship for the Centre of Assessment of Prior Learning (CAPL), so that in a year’s time she will have a New Zealand Carpentry qualification.

 Ma’aola started working as a carpenter in 2013, completed her Certificate III in Carpentry at the APTC in Samoa and she is now looking forward to gaining a New Zealand qualification and further experience.

 “In Samoa it’s different from here.
 Sometimes we use the wrong tools because we don’t have the money to buy tools.
 But I’m looking forward to using the correct tools and a wider range here,” Ma’aola says.

 Janice McNab said “Tradestaff are incredibly proud to have Ma’aola here and to be able to honour Sally in this way; Sally created her own legacy through her work and passion to be the best she could be, this now provides the opportunity for Ma’aola to create her own legacy and be a role model for more Pacifica women to consider a trade”.

 H.E Leasi Papali’i Tommy Scanlan said, “In Samoa carpentry and trades are mainly for the boys.
 Parents don’t encourage their girls to do that.
 But Ma’aola and other young women are going outside the box.
 They’ve decided that if the boys can do it, they can do it.”

 *Photo: Samoan High Commissioner, His Excellency Leasi Papali’i Tommy Scanlan with Scholarship recipient Ma’aola Fiu Pepe

-over 1 year ago by Will Percy
+almost 2 years ago by Will Percy